phillipsharring/maileable/README.md

 1. Update the Mailable `use` statement to use Maileable's class, sorry :(
 1. Make a mail filter using the `make:mailfilter` generator.
 1. Flesh out the filter method.
-1. Wire the filter in your
+1. Wire the filter in your published vendor config

 The less short version: